FraTesta/sofar_ros2_pkg/README.md

    ```

-# Ortopillar_packages
+## __Ortopillar packages installation__

-Currently the model of the ortopillar is defined in the _sam_bot_description_ package, which contains the xacro model and the localization_robot definition.
-This last one provides the transformations needed w.r.t. the odom frame and an ekf for the odometry.
+Currently the model of the ortopillar is defined in the __sam_bot_description__ package, which contains the model description (SDF and URDF) and the __localization_robot__ script.
+This last script provides all the transformations needed w.r.t. the odom frame and an EKF for the odometry estimation.
-1. clone this pkgs into your ros 2 workspace
+1. Clone this pkgs into your ros 2 workspace
 2. install:
    ```
    pip3 install xacro